GIScience/gis-training-resource-center/content/Module_9/en_qgis_module_9_public_health_ex_9.md

 You have identified a number of health facilities equipped with a cold chain for vaccine storage.
 The goal now is to calculate how much of the population is **within reasonable reach** of these facilities, and how many people live **beyond the accessible range**.

-To do this, you will generate travel-time isochrones around vaccination points and then use WorldPop data to estimate the population covered within each accessibility zone.
+To do this, you will generate travel-time surfaces around vaccination points and then use WorldPop data to estimate the population covered within each accessibility zone.
 This approach simplifies reality but provides a useful approximation of service coverage.

 ---